-- provide resources that allow it to deliver the mission with excellence, - balance its budget, - compensate its employees honorably and respectfully, - provide a safe and optimal learning environment, - minimize / eliminate debt, and - maintain a reserve.
+- meet the kingdom/moral/arithmetic needs of the strategic budget, - compensate its employees honorably and respectfully, - provide a safe and optimal learning environment, - minimize / eliminate debt, and - maintain an operations reserve.

-Let's start with the last item first: maintain a reserve.
+Let's start with the last item first: maintain an operations reserve.
 The Minnesota Council of Non-Profits discovered that "nonprofits with minimal or no reserves were more likely to have cut budgets, eliminated staff positions, reduced wages and benefits.
 They were also less likely to have been able to increase services to respond to growing demand."
 That is, if your school has no cash reserves, it is in a constantly unstable situation, whether it needs to deal with economic hard times in a healthy way or to respond to economic good times by being able to take advantage of opportunities.
+Each Christian school needs a cash operations reserve equivalent to three months of operating expenses.